Steve Maneri: College career

 Following high school, Maneri attended Temple University, playing in ten games at tight end as a true freshman in 2006.
 He had six catches on the season for 61 yards and two touchdowns.
 He played in 13 games in 2007, starting three.
 In 2008, as a junior, Maneri started 9 of 12 games, recording 14 receptions for 150 yards and four touchdowns.
 In his senior season in 2009, Maneri started all 13 games at tight end, finishing the season with 12 receptions for 134 yards and two touchdowns, earning third-team All-Mid-American Conference honors.

 Professional career

 Houston Texans

-After going undrafted in the 2010 NFL Draft, Maneri signed with the Houston Texans as an offensive tackle.
+After going undrafted in the 2010 NFL draft, Maneri signed with the Houston Texans as an offensive tackle.
 He was waived by the team during final cuts on September 4, 2010.

-New England Patriots
+New England Patriots (first stint)

 Maneri was claimed off waivers by the New England Patriots on September 5, 2010.
 He was waived on September 27, 2010, after being inactive for the first three games of the season.
 He was then re-signed to the team's practice squad on September 29.
 He was re-signed to a future contract for the 2011 season on January 20, 2011.
 He was waived on September 4.